Sustainable Every Day Carry Items

 Final Words

-As with any guide it is important to only purchase what fits in with your daily life, this is why I have not bought some items such as the street food box.
-I love the concept however I do not buy street food because it is not accessible where I live, likewise takeaways are a rare occurrence.
-This blog builds on a previous blog where I delved into my bag and technology with a few crossovers between the two.
+As with any guide, it is important to only purchase what fits in with your daily life, this is why I have not bought some items such as the street food box.
+I love the concept; however, I do not buy street food because it is not accessible where I live, likewise takeaways are a rare occurrence.
+This blog builds on a previous blog where I delved into my bag and technology, with a few crossovers between the two.
 If you want to read that blog, you can do so here.